PatrickRyanLane/news-sentiment-dashboard/STOCK_INTEGRATION_GUIDE.md

 - **"No data available"**: The stock data file may not exist yet.
 Run the workflow manually or wait for the scheduled run.
 - **Chart not displaying**: Ensure Chart.js is loaded before your script runs.
 - **Ticker symbol issues**: Some tickers in your roster may not be valid or may have changed.
-Check the `failed_tickers_YYYY-MM-DD.csv` file.
+Check the `YYYY-MM-DD-failed-tickers.csv` file.

 ## Next Steps